INDICATIONS

 SERIOUS INFECTIONS

 Patients treated with ENBREL are at increased risk for developing serious infections that may lead to hospitalization or death.
 Most patients who developed these infections were taking concomitant immunosuppressants such as methotrexate or corticosteroids or were predisposed to infection because of their underlying disease.
 ENBREL should not be initiated in the presence of sepsis, active infections, or allergy to ENBREL or its components.
 ENBREL should be discontinued if a patient develops a serious infection or sepsis.
 Reported infections include: 1) Active tuberculosis (TB), including reactivation of latent TB.
 Patients with TB have frequently presented with disseminated or extrapulmonary disease.
-Patients should be tested for latent TB before ENBREL use and periodically during therapy.
-Treatment for latent infection should be initiated prior to ENBREL use, 2) Invasive fungal infections, including histoplasmosis, coccidioidomycosis, candidiasis, aspergillosis, blastomycosis, and pneumocystosis.
+Test patients for latent TB before ENBREL use and periodically during therapy.
+Initiate treatment for latent infection prior to ENBREL use, 2) Invasive fungal infections, including histoplasmosis, coccidioidomycosis, candidiasis, aspergillosis, blastomycosis, and pneumocystosis.
 Patients with histoplasmosis or other invasive fungal infections may present with disseminated, rather than localized, disease.
 Antigen and antibody testing for histoplasmosis may be negative in some patients with active infection.
-Empiric antifungal therapy should be considered in patients at risk for invasive fungal infections who develop severe systemic illness, and 3) Bacterial, viral, and other infections due to opportunistic pathogens, including Legionella and Listeria.
+Consider empiric antifungal therapy in patients at risk for invasive fungal infections who develop severe systemic illness, and 3) Bacterial, viral, and other infections due to opportunistic pathogens, including Legionella and Listeria.

 The risks and benefits of treatment with ENBREL should be carefully considered prior to initiating therapy in patients 1) with chronic or recurrent infection, 2) who have been exposed to TB, 3) who have resided or traveled in areas of endemic TB or endemic mycoses, or 4) with underlying conditions that may predispose them to infections such as advanced or poorly controlled diabetes.
-Patients should be closely monitored for the development of signs and symptoms of infection during and after treatment with ENBREL, including the possible development of TB in patients who tested negative for latent TB prior to initiating therapy.
+Monitor patients closely for the development of signs and symptoms of infection during and after treatment with ENBREL, including the possible development of TB in patients who tested negative for latent TB prior to initiating therapy.

 MALIGNANCIES